Why choose short-term broadband?

 Is Pay As You Go broadband cheaper?

-PAYG broadband can be more expensive for regular use.
-1-month rolling contract broadband is usually better value.
+PAYG broadband can end up expensive with regular use.
+1-month rolling contracts or 12-month broadband plans are usually better value.

 -